There are several reasons why jumpiness happens in dogs. Reaction to stimuli is a normal thing in all animals.

 When your dog gets jumpy, it is essential to determine the cause of this hyperactive behavior because it is not normal.

-To ensure if your dog is jumpy by nature or undergoing other issues, you need to be observant and patient.
 In no time, you will notice a pattern in its behavior that is triggered by certain factors.

 What Is Making My Dog Jumpy?

 As mentioned above, several things can make your dog jumpy, and all you need to do is be a little more observant to pinpoint what causes your dog’s hyper-ness.